 October is a busy month in the garden.
-Leaves are falling, animals are starting to settle down for winter and plants are getting ready to recharge their batteries.
-Our work is not done though, so don’t lock the shed up just yet!
+Leaves are begining to fall, animals are starting to get ready to hybernate for winter and plants are begining to look past there best.
+Our work takes

 Most of all enjoy those autumn days, reap the final rewards that nature has to offer and bask in the colours!